altocodenl/tagaway/readme.md

    - If user has already a channel with that `name`, returns a 409.
    - Otherwise, it is successful and returns a 200 with body `{id: STRING}`.

+- `GET /channels`
+   - Returns an object of the shape `{CHANNEL_NAME: ID, CHANNEL_NAME2: ID2, ...}`.

+- `GET /channel/USERID/CHANNELID`
+   - User might or might not be logged in to use this route.
+   - If channel does not exist, returns a 404.
+   - If successful, returns a 200 with an array with zero or more objects of the following kinds:
+      - For piv messages:  `{id: STRING, from: STRING, t: INT, piv:  STRING}`
+      - For text messages: `{id: STRING, from: STRING, t: INT, text: STRING}`

+- `POST /channel/USERID/CHANNELID`
+   - User might or might not be logged in to use this route.
+   - Body can be a JSON with the form `{from: STRING, text: STRING}`.
+Or it can be a multipart request of the form `{from: STRING, lastModified: INT, piv: BLOB}`.
+   - If `b.from` starts with `u::`, a 400 is returned.
+If the user is logged in, the value of `b.from` is ignored and instead `u::USERNAME` is used.
+   - If there's no such, a 404 is returned.
+   - If successful, returns a 200.

 - `POST /channel/rename`
    - Body must be of the form `{from: STRING, to: STRING}`, where both values are strings.
    - If the user has no channel with name `from`, a 404 is returned with body `{error: 'tag'}`.
    - If the user already has a channel with name `to` tag, to avoid overlapping two channels through a rename.
    - If successful, returns a 200.

-- `GET /channels`
-   - Returns an object of the shape `{CHANNEL_NAME: ID, CHANNEL_NAME2: ID2, ...}`.

 - `POST /channel/delete`
    - Body must be of the form `{id: STRING}`.
    - If channel does not exist, a 404 is returned.
-   - If successful, returns a 200.

-- `POST /channel/USERID/CHANNELID`
-   - Body can be a JSON with the form `{from: STRING, text: STRING}`.
-Or it can be a multipart request of the form `{from: STRING, piv: BLOB}`.
-   - If `b.from` starts with `u::`, a 400 is returned.
-   - If there's no such, a 404 is returned.
    - If successful, returns a 200.

 channels:USER (hash):